MikeCook9994/5th-Edition-Hombrew/Class  Options/Druid/Circle Of Nightmares.md

 ## All Things Must End
 *14th-level `=this.file.name` feature*

 Your ire symbolizes the deliverance of death.
 Any attack roll you make against a creature cursed with your reaper's mark is a critical hit on a roll of a 19 or 20 on the d20.
-While your scythe is under the effects of an empowered *shillelagh* cast and you score a critical hit against a creature, the additional damage you can deal to the creature improves to a number of d4s equal to the number of reaper's mark curses applied to them.
+Additionally, when you score a critical hit against a creature, you can immediately use your Death or Torment feature, provided the target has at least three instances of reaper's mark applied.